Hearing Tests

-We believe in making hearing care comfortable, straightforward and personalized to your unique needs.
-Whether you’ve noticed changes in your hearing or simply want to establish a baseline for future comparison, our testing services help ensure you don’t miss out on your favourite sounds and conversations.
+We believe in making hearing care comfortable, straightforward, and personalized to your unique needs.
+Whether you have noticed changes in your hearing or simply want to establish a baseline for future comparison, our testing services help ensure you do not miss out on your favourite sounds and conversations.

 Who Needs a Hearing Test?